 When you’re looking for the perfect home, the details matter.
-We use our years of experience to advise you on the San Francisco market and help you find the right house at the best possible price and terms.
+As top ranked buyers agents in San Francisco, we use our years of experience to advise you on the San Francisco market and help you find the right house at the best possible price, with the best terms.

-As your Realtors, we work with you to find a home you love.
-Not just any home so we can close the deal, but the home that works within your budget and meets your needs – for both now and in the future.
+As your Realtors, we work with you to find a home you love – not just any home so we can close the deal, but the home that works within your budget and meets your needs, both now and in the future.
 We visit more than 100 homes a month, which means we know a hidden gem when we see it and can help you see the potential (and pitfalls) of each property.

 Most of all, we handle all the details with the utmost care and discretion.
 Your personal and financial information is treated with sensitivity, and we always put your best interests first.
 That’s our promise to you.